esudh/esudh.github.io/_pages/workshopsandlectures.md

 ### Text analysis/prompt engineering on historical data (Isuri Anuradha, Lancaster University/CLARIN)
 This workshop is sponsored by [CLARIN](https://www.clarin.eu/) and will last for one week.
 More information to come soon.

+### Edition "géographique" numérique (Digital Text Edition and Mapping, Rudy Chaulet, University Marie and Louis Pasteur)
+This workshop, in French, will last for one week (week 2).
+More description to come soon.

 ## Lectures

 The ESU also represents the opportunity to listen to conferences on various topics of Digital Humanities.
 The list and the schedules will soon be published.